enescagrihan/sidebar/README.md

 # sidebar and modal feature
-Soft animated sidebar and a modal feature.
+Soft animated sidebar and a modal feature using vanilla javascript.